 – escalation process works

 Any gaps that are noted during the auditing may be dressed with coaching.
-Review the documentation and training, and work with individual to understand where those gaps are occurring.
+Review the documentation and training, and work with the individual to understand where those gaps are occurring.

-When developing a new business process, it’s important to focus on the value added tasks first – noting WHAT needs to be done – before heading into the details and working on WHO will complete the tasks.
+When developing a new business process, it’s important to focus on the value-added tasks first – noting WHAT needs to be done – before heading into the details and working on WHO will complete the tasks.
 Then having a robust implementation plan will help your new process be implemented successfully, and not just another failed change attempt.